nidyaedus/covid-data-cleansing-and-etl/1-covid19-etl-pipeline/README.md

 # Project 1: COVID-19 ETL Pipeline

-This project is my first end-to-end ETL (Extract, Transform, Load) pipeline.
+This project is my first end-to-end ETL (Extract, Transform, Load) pipeline, built as I step into the world of data engineering.
 My goal wasn't just to write working code; it was to understand the journey of data from its source, through cleansing, to being written to a cloud database, and to learn the best practices along the way.

+## Technologies & Tools Used

+* **Python & Pandas:** Used for extracting data from the web and performing complex data transformations and cleansing.
+* **SQLAlchemy:** Used as the database toolkit to establish a secure and reliable connection bridge between the Python environment and the database.
+* **Neon.tech (Serverless PostgreSQL):** Used as the target cloud database. **Why Neon?** I chose Neon because it provides a fully managed, serverless PostgreSQL environment.
+This eliminated the overhead of installing, configuring, and maintaining a local database server, allowing me to focus entirely on building the data pipeline and experiencing cloud integration.

 ## What Did I Learn in This Project?